rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 ![sensors-to-useful-files.svg](/assets/images/2023-11-16-stationmanager/sensors-to-useful-files.svg)

-Over 2014/15 a brave individual (Paul Hughes) managed to pull the bulk of a system together.
+Over 2014/15 a brave individual (Paul Hughes) pulled the bulk of a system together.
 It then passed through the hands of three more people (Sean Hayes, Andrew McGregor & Tomasz Jama-Lipa) before reaching me,  with each person adding their own twist to keep it alive & make it useful.

 After a year of struggling to keep the show on the road,  I decided to take a plunge & focus solely on rebuilding its foundations.